weinman/cnn_lstm_ctc_ocr/README.md

 Dynamic data can be used for training or testing by setting the `--static_data` flag to False.

+You can use the `ipc_synth` boolean flag to determine whether to use single-threaded synthesis or buffered IPC multithreaded synthesis.

+You **_must_** specify `synth_config_file` in order to get dynamic data synthesis.

 Dynamic data is synthesized using the MapTextSynthesizer created by Ziwen Chen and Liam Niehus-Staab.
 The repository is located at: https://github.com/niehusst/MapTextSynthesizer

 Relevant code for MTS (MapTextSynthesizer) can be found within the following directory in the MTS repository: MapTextSynthesizer/tensorflow/generator